 Students who participate in off-site work-based learning must meet multiple criteria and demonstrate strong professional skills.
 Participation in an off-campus work program is a privilege, not a right.
-Students enrolled in these programs will be evaluated by the business, the instructor, and our work-based learning coordinators or other school officials.
+Students enrolled in these programs will be evaluated by the business, their instructor, and our work-based learning coordinators or other school officials.
 At any time, a student can be taken off the placement for any reason by any party involved.
 Students must apply for and be evaluated by the Work-Based Learning Coordinator prior to being part of an off-campus work program.
-Students will complete an application through the Office of Work Based Learning.
+Students will complete an application through the Office of Work Based Learning in the Main Office.

-Experiential Learning Student Attendance
+Work-Based Learning Student Attendance

 Job Placement students who cannot be in school in the morning for classes are not to report to their place of employment.
-Exceptions must be arranged by the Coordinator and Director or Supervisor.
+Exceptions must be arranged by the Work-Based Learning Coordinator and Director or Supervisor.
 Job Placement students will be subject to the same discipline assigned by administration for the same violations as other students.
 However, the following procedures are to be followed in cases of suspension:

 Upon notification by administration that a student has been suspended, the Work-based Learning Coordinator is to contact the student's employer and work out convenient day(s) the students will be suspended.
-This will be done within seven (7school days of date of notification of suspension so as not to cause unnecessary hardship for the employer.
-Students who receive ISS may report to work after 2:11 p.m.
+This will be done within seven (7 school days of date of notification of suspension so as not to cause unnecessary hardship for the employer.
+Students who receive ISD may report to work after 2:11 p.m.